FHantke/brave-browser-wiki/Chromium-rebases.md

 # Audit for new network services

-For now just run:
+For now just follow the instructions in https://github.com/brave/brave-browser/wiki/Tests#privacy-network-audit.

-`npm run test-security`

 We should build some automation to find new things added here: